 Best Ways to Avoid the “Heartbleed” Bug in OpenSSL and Skype and Secure Your Site’s User Data

 The “Heartbleed bug” is sending shockwaves on the Internet right now as it infiltrates systems using OpenSSL and threatening website security.
 This bug can expose unimaginable amount of private/confidential data to unscrupulous hackers who take advantage of the flaw in the OpenSSL encryption software which popular sites on the web use.
 Many project/dedicated developers and outsourced developers use OpenSSL to encrypt Web communications, and is an open-sourced software.

-The bug is an extremely serious security issue about websites using HTTPS (typically sites transferring critical information).
+The Heartbleed bug is an extremely serious security issue about websites using HTTPS (typically sites transferring critical information).
 The scary truth about this is that hackers can get the private key to a website and can scrape a server’s memory including:

 - instant messages (Skype, WhatsApp, etc.)

 - credit card numbers, and other sensitive data stored in servers

-In fact, according to Netcraft, an Internet research firm, 500,000 websites are affected by this bug including Yahoo.com, but what really shocked everyone is that this issue has been unnoticed for 2 years!
+In fact, according to Netcraft, an Internet research firm, 500,000 websites are affected by the Heartbleed bug including Yahoo.com, but what really shocked everyone is that this issue has been unnoticed for 2 years!
 Hackers could have been silently stealing sensitive information during that period.

 While high-profile websites certainly know about the problem, small business websites might not even be aware of it.
 That is why it is imperative that you do what you can to prevent your site from being affected by the bug.